 UnicodeMath expressions can be used "as is" for simple documentation purposes.
 Use in more elegant documentation and in programming languages requires knowledge of the underlying mathematical structure.
-This section describes some heuristics that can distill the structure out of plain text.
+This section describes some heuristics that can distill math structure out of plain text and gives an algorithm for doing so.